Consider pharmacotherapy for appropriate patients with obesity1,2

 Reinforce patient efforts

-Pharmacotherapy is meant to reinforce patient lifestyle efforts, not replace them
+Pharmacotherapy is meant to reinforce a patient’s lifestyle efforts, not replace them

 Icon of the number 2